English Language & Literature

 Unit 03: Making Connections

-These A levels will be assessed by 2 examinations and a coursework folder of investigative (English Language) and analytical work.
+This A level will be assessed by two examinations and a coursework folder of investigative and analytical work.

 A level English courses form excellent preparation for any one of the wide variety of English courses available in higher education.
-English literature, in particular, is considered a ‘facilitating subject’ by Russell Group universities.
+English literature, in particular, is considered a desirable subject by Russell Group universities.
 English is useful for career paths including journalism, law, publishing, the civil service, politics and teaching.

-- Opportunity to be published in the SFX creative writing anthology.
+- Opporuntiy to be published in the college creative writing anthology.